dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 For reference, recent withdrawals are shown in Table 8 (USBR, 2021a).
 These withdrawals include to Tribal Nations within each state .
-Tribal Nations of the Lower Basin have recently consumed about 460,000 of their 0.95 million settled water rights (Table 9)(Ten Tribes Partnership, 2018).
+Tribal Nations of the Lower Basin have recently consumed about 460,000 of their 0.95 million acre-feet of settled water rights (Table 9)(Ten Tribes Partnership, 2018).

 **Table 8.
-Recent user withdrawals calculated as historical allocation minus Lake Mead Water Conservation account credit (million acre-feet).**
+Recent Lower Basin and Mexico user withdrawals (million acre-feet).**

 ![A table with numbers and a number of states Description automatically generated](media/d3f9132b7170ab4d0c07a9747336b6f6.png)